 Today, as virtual meetings have become the norm and Zoom meetings second nature, many have grown comfortable with making investment decisions based on virtual roadshows and online meetings.

 Furthermore, virtual roadshows allow for far larger attendances and therefore generate more investment opportunities.

 Embrace virtual investor roadshows for a more cost-efficient approach

 Compared to their real-life alternative, virtual roadshows enable companies to get far more value from their IR spend – as well as offering benefits around efficiency and ESG.
 That cost/benefit analysis is likely to become more, not less, compelling in future.

-Engage is Perivan’s market-leading investor relations platform, offering a secure, insight-rich solution to cost-efficient investor relations and enabling your company to win investment in a virtual world.
+Engage is Perivan’s market-leading data room, offering a secure, insight-rich solution to cost-efficient investor relations and enabling your company to win investment in a virtual world.

 Find out more about how Engage can provide the solution to your 21st century investor relations challenges.

 Nothing in this document should be treated as an authoritative statement of the law.
 Action should not be taken as a result of this document alone.
 We make no warranty and accept no responsibility for consequences arising from relying on this document.